nus-cs2103-AY1920S2/duke/docs/README.md

 ## Features
 1. Add a Task
-2. Mark as Done
+2. Mark a Task as Done
 3. Delete a Task
-4. List All Tasks
+4. List all Tasks
 5. Find by Keyword
 6. Add Tag to a Task
 7. Exit Duke